Etesam913/etesam913/README.md

 * [🦊 Slick-Fox](https://github.com/Etesam913/slick-fox)

-<h3> Some of the languages/technologies that I am most familiar with are: </h3>
+<h3> Some of the languages/technologies that I am use frequently are: </h3>

 * JavaScript (ReactJS)
 * Python